Staten Island, New York, Child Support Lawyer

 Although the basic level of support is nearly always a simple calculation, a number of factors may be considered in the actual child support order.
 Whether you will need to receive or pay support, I can help you form expectations and also provide legal counsel about exceptions involving:

 - Treatment of income above a combined parental total of $130,000 per year

 - Special needs of the children

-Preparation With Your Lawyer Is Essential on Maintenance Issues
+Preparation With Your Lawyer Is Essential for Maintenance Issues

 Maintenance awards and orders are substantially more subjective than those for child support.
 It is essential to establish a strong, clear position on why you feel you should receive maintenance — or why you do not believe spousal maintenance should be granted in your divorce case, based on factors the court views as relevant.